drupaldiversity/administration/content-team/working-docs/social-media-policy.md

 - To cultivate a more inclusive Drupal community.
 - To give recognition to the diverse voices we have.
 - Transparency, public participation and collaboration.
-- To foster transparency, public participation, and collaboration."
+- To foster transparency, public participation, and collaboration.

 ## Audience

 - For the community.
 - For the volunteers who contribute to our issue queue.
-- For mentors, and teachers in teh Drupal community.
+- For mentors, and teachers in the Drupal community.
 - For people who organize and attend Drupal events.

 ## Content